vimlet/eon/eon-framework/docs/release/tutorial/entries/[4]Components/Panel.md

 ## Examples
 ### Importing remote content with HREF

-Importing your vc-panel content from a remote source, improves your HTML document structure and code legibility as well as the rendering flow:
+Importing your eon-panel content from a remote source, improves your HTML document structure and code legibility as well as the rendering flow:

 ``` [html]
 Remote HTML document: